 - First of all, you have to set up 301 redirects from HTTP to HTTPS and update all the internal linking to avoid redirect chains.

 - Prepare to fix mixed content.
-If you have an HTTPS website and use images hosted on HTTP, these may not be shown because of mixed content issues.
+If you have an HTTPS website and use images hosted on HTTP, they may not appear because of mixed content issues.

-- HTTPS requires more computing power, so if you have big website, you will pay more for hosting.
+- HTTPS requires more computing power, so you will pay more for hosting if you have a big website.
 Be prepared.

 - Using HTTPS is very important, but it will not make your website 100% secure.

 - Implementing HTTPS may make your website slower.
 You can mitigate this by using resource hints like dns-prefetch and by implementing HTTP /2.